 - 1. Route the antenna cables through the routing guides on the chassis. - 2.
-Align and place the screw holes on the WLAN antenna with the screw holes on the chassis. - 3.
+Align and place the screw holes on the WLAN antenna with the screw holes on the chassis. - NOTE: When replacing the WLAN antenna, ensure to remove the Mylar tape on the WLAN antenna base. - 3.
 Replace the two screws (M3x3) to secure the WLAN antenna to the chassis.

-- 1. Install the hard-drive and optical-drive cage.

-- 2. Install the WLAN card.
+- 1. Install the WLAN card.

-- 3. Install the 3.5-inch hard-drive.

-- 4. Install the 2.5-inch hard-drive.

-- 5. Install the front bezel.
+- 2. Install the front bezel.

-- 6. Install the side cover.
+- 3. Install the side cover.

-- 7. Follow the procedure in after working inside your computer.
+- 4. Follow the procedure in after working inside your computer.